RickCarlino/orc-protocol/README.md

 ## Where IRC Failed

-* Bouncers (BNCs): These are hacks, not solutions.
-Casual users are not going to provision a Digital Ocean droplet so that they can get scrollback history.
-They are going to close their IRC client and download an app.
+* Bouncers (BNCs): Casual users are not going to provision a Digital Ocean droplet so that they can get scrollback history.
+Nor are they going to pay for an IRCCloud account.
+They are going to close their IRC client and download a proprietary app.
+* Stateful (resumable) server-side sessions: Unlike history, this did not happen in later versions of the spec.
-* NickServ & MemoServ: Critical identity functions were bolted on as plugins.
+* NickServ & MemoServ: Critical identity functions were added as plugins.
+A good protocol is useful by default.
-* History/Search: IRCv3 history is too limited.
-The majority of real world servers still do not implement history.
+* History/Search: The majority of real world servers still do not implement history.
-* Mobile Support: Practically nonexistent.
+* Mobile Support: Practically nonexistent without self-hosting.
-* Join/Part Messages: Confusing noise for modern users who expect persistent chat history.
+* Join/Part Messages: Confusing noise for modern users who expect persistent sessions.

 ## Why Existing Alternatives Fall Short